Meg Kylie Leaves Little To The Imagination In Striped Bikini While Showing Off New Hair

 Meg Kylie has been sharing several snapshots on her feed lately, and most of them show her in scanty outfits that showcase her enviable figure.
 The Australian model took to Instagram earlier today to share a sultry snap revealing her new hair while clad in a black-and-white two-piece set, and her fans couldn’t be happier.

 Meg was snapped indoors, posing in her living room.
-A beige sofa decorated with white throw pillows, a tall lamp, and a big potted plant was seen behind her.
-She was standing near a glass door, with her left foot forward and angled her body sideways with her left side mostly facing the camera, raising her left shoulder slightly as she looked at the photographer, giving a serious look.
+A beige sofa decorated with white throw pillows, a tall lamp, and a big potted plant were behind her.
+She was standing near a glass door with her left foot forward.
+Her body was sideways with her left side mostly facing the camera.
+Raising her left shoulder slightly, she looked at the photographer with a serious look.
 The light coming in the house illuminated her tanned skin, making it glow.

 For the occasion, Meg rocked a striped bikini with a black outline.
 The bikini top featured padded cups and a deep neckline that showcased her cleavage.
 The tiny straps clung over her lean shoulders, accentuating her arms.
 She sported matching low-cut bottoms that boasted tiny straps as its waistband, hugging her curvy hips.

 Meg decided to ditch her long, platinum blond hair for shorter and darker locks.
 In the photo, she sported brand-new dark brown tresses that reached a few inches below her shoulders.
 For her glam makeup look, the application consisted of a dewy foundation, sculpted brows, thick black mascara, bronzer, a hint of blush, glowing highlighter, and pink color on her lips.
-She accessorized with a pair of dangling earrings and a delicate necklace, hanging down her chest, highlighting her decolletage.
+She accessorized with a pair of dangling earrings and a delicate necklace, hanging down her chest to highlight her decolletage.

-In the caption, Meg dropped an emoji that perfectly described her new haircut and color, and also tagged the U.K.-based swimwear brand, Lounge Swim.
+In the caption, Meg dropped an emoji that perfectly described her new haircut and color.
+She also tagged the U.K.-based swimwear brand Lounge Swim.

 Within 13 hours of going live on her account, the new post garnered more than 30,000 likes and 390-plus comments.
-Many of her online fans and fellow influencers flocked to the comments section and wrote adoring messages, complimenting her new hair, while others raved about her stunning body.
-Other admirers decided to express their thoughts with a trail of emoji.
+Many of her online fans and fellow influencers flocked to the comments section and wrote adoring messages and complimenting her new hair.
+Others raved about her stunning body.
+Some admirers expressed their thoughts with a trail of emoji.

 “You got the girls mad at you because they are not you, and the men are mad too because they can’t have you,” one of her admirers commented on the post.